 This is where you go when that last drink goes down perfectly, and everything becomes clear: money’s just paper that pays for things.
 And credit cards are plastic.
 And the first of the month is two weeks away, and, although you can’t sleep inside a late-night meal at Sushi Seki, you also can’t eat your apartment.
 This is good sushi open late.
 Chef’s come here after work.
 Go to Sushi Seki on the Upper East Side when it’s 1 a.m. and you’re willing to pay for a higher quality of life.

 During the day, there are probably other places you’d rather eat.
-But when it’s 3 a.m., and you’re four or five sheets to the wind, other late-night options in the area make Coppelia look like Blue Hill at Stone Barns.
+But when it’s 3 a.m., other late-night options in the area make Coppelia look like Blue Hill at Stone Barns.
 Across the street, there’s pizza or a gyro.
-At Coppelia, you can have a skirt steak with salsa verde and chicharron.
-Also, the servers won’t mind if you’re drunk.
-They’ll probably think it’s weird if you aren’t.
+At Coppelia, you can have a skirt steak with salsa verde or some huevos rancheros.
+This is a very nice Latin-American diner in Chelsea, and it’s open 24 hours a day.

 Daddy-O serves better-than-average bar food until 4 a.m., and it’s a good alternative to the abundant pizza of Bleecker Street.
 It’s also a neighborhood spot that’s relatively free of the type of people who use the word pregame in a context outside of sports.
 Stop by after a night of billiards at Fat Cat and pregame for the morning by drinking six pints of water.